At last, something New!

 Anyone who has followed our travels will know that we always seek out the street foods because that is where all the real action is.

-A recent trip to Turkey turned up some of the best street food ever.
+A trip to Turkey turned up some of the best street food ever.

 Istanbul’s incredible history keeps you very busy sightseeing, so snack and go is the order of the day.